xAbdoAT/gpt-image-1-playground/README.md

 *   **⚙️ Full API Parameter Control:** Access and adjust all relevant parameters supported by the OpenAI Images API directly through the UI (size, quality, output format, compression, background, moderation, number of images).
 *   **🎭 Integrated Masking Tool:** Easily create or upload masks directly within the editing mode to specify areas for modification.
 Draw directly on the image to generate a mask.

+     > ⚠️ Please note that `gpt-image-1`'s masking feature does not guarantee 100% control at this time. <br>1) [It's a known & acknowledged model limitation.](https://community.openai.com/t/gpt-image-1-problems-with-mask-edits/1240639/37) <br>2) [OpenAI are looking to address it in a future update.](https://community.openai.com/t/gpt-image-1-problems-with-mask-edits/1240639/41)
 <p align="center">
   <img src="./readme-images/mask-creation.jpg" alt="Interface" width="350"/>
 </p>